anderkve/FYS3150/_sources/book/using_git/setting_up_git_and_a_GitHub_repo.md

 git config --global user.email you@yourdomain.com
 ```

-## Create a GitHub repository for the course
+## Create a GitHub repository

-Here's a step-by-step instruction.
+Here's a step-by-step instruction to create a repository ("repo"):

 - Go to [github.com](https://github.com/) and log in.
 The page should look something like this: